 This style is finished with short sleeves and a below the knee hem, and has a concealed centre back zip fastening.

 This mother of the bride outfit channels pure femininity.
-Clean beaded lines, shaping the waist and cap sleeves of this crepe design, define this mother of the bride dress.
+Clean beaded lines, shaping the waist and cap sleeves of this crepe design, make this a timeless and elegant mother of the bride dress.

-Shown in Blush.
-But available in Ivory, Lavender, Mint, Silver, Taupe.
+Shown in Blush, but also available in Ivory, Lavender, Mint, Silver, Taupe.

 Mother of the Bride Outfit Guide